hawa029/Flickr8k_dataset/README.md

 ## License

 The mighty MIT license.
-Please check `LICENSE` for more details
+Please check `LICENSE` for more details.